-5.12 The Committee shall review:

-- (a) level II substantive site plan approval applications, level 1 substantive site plan approval applications that have been referred pursuant to section 4.7, and modifications to the requirements of the By-law as per sections 4.9 and 6.2 of this By-law; and - (b) wind impact assessments as per Schedule S-2 of this By-law for applications for level II substantive site plan approval.

-5.13 The Committee shall:

-- (a) approve, approve with conditions, or deny an application for level II substantive site plan approval consistent with the requirements of the Design Manual; - (b) approve, approve with conditions, or deny an application for level 1 substantive site plan approval which has been referred to the Committee by the Development Officer pursuant to section 4.7 consistent with the requirements of the Design Manual: - approve or deny requests to modify the requirements of this By-law which are associated with level II substantive site plan approval applications, pursuant to section 6.2 of this By-law; - () seek and consider the advice of the Heritage Advisory Committee on site plan applications on registered heritage properties or abutting registered heritage properties, and on applications within heritage conservation districts; - (d) advise the Development Officer on matters pertaining to bonus zoning in relation to level II substantive site plan approvals applications; and - (e) advise Council on potential amendments to regulation and policy to carry out the role and responsibilities of the Committee or to further the intent of this By-law as may be required from time to time.
+- 5.12 The Committee shall review: - (a) level I substantive site plan approval applications that have been referred pursuant to section 4.11 of this By-law; - (b) level II substantive site plan approval applications as per sections 4.12 and 4.13 of this By-law; - (c) variations to the requirements of the By-law as per section 6.2 of this By-law; and - (d) wind impact assessments as per Schedule S-2 of this By-law for applications for level II substantive site plan approval or for level II substantive site plan approval which have been referred to the Committee by the Development Officer pursuant to section 4.11 of this By-law. - 5.13 The Committee shall: - (a) approve, approve with conditions, or deny an application for level II substantive site plan approval consistent with the requirements of the Design Manual; - (b) approve, approve with conditions, or deny an application for level I substantive site plan approval, which has been referred to the Committee by the Development Officer pursuant to section 4.11, consistent with the requirements of the Design Manual; - (c) approve or deny requests to vary the requirements of this By-law which are associated with level II substantive site plan approval applications, pursuant to section 6.2 of this By-law; - (d) approve or deny requests to vary the requirements of this By-law which are associated with level I substantive site plan approval applications referred to the Committee under section 4.11 of this By-law, pursuant to section 6.2 of this By-law; - (\) seek and consider the advice of the Heritage Advisory Committee on site plan applications on registered heritage properties or abutting registered heritage properties, and on applications within heritage conservation districts; - (e) advise the Development Officer on matters pertaining to bonus zoning in relation to level II substantive site plan approvals applications or level I substantive site plan approval applications referred to the Committee under section 4.11 of this By-law; and - (f) advise Council on potential amendments to regulation and policy to carry out the role and responsibilities of the Committee or to further the intent of this By-law as may be required from time to time. - 5.14 The Committee may set conditions or limitations on what can later be amended by the Development Officer under clause (e) of section 4.9.